Chapter Nine: The Case of the Ingenious A

 | 127.
 Stier's Riverdale |

-After claiming that he "made some sacrifices in contracting with Mr. Law," Lovering threw himself on their mercy: "My situation after long residence in this city and after having superintended the construction of two-thirds of the houses in the city entitles me to your consideration for facilities of every kind, as my Misfortune originates in being over zealous and becoming security for my employers and not in any misconduct of my own."
+At that moment Lovering's reputation was in tatters because he was broke and facing law suits from Nicholson's creditors.
+Work on Law's house would not begin until April 1799.
+Out of pity, the commissioners offered to let him relinquish the lot and take $300 in cash that he desperately needed.
+He refused and reminded them "my situation after long residence in this city and after having superintended the construction of two-thirds of the houses in the city entitles me to your consideration for facilities of every kind, as my Misfortune originates in being over zealous and becoming security for my employers and not in any misconduct of my own."

 Ridout suggests that Thornton's design for the Octagon was the catalyst for his life long friendship with Tayloe.
 Actually blood horses were, but it's a nice conceit.
 As it turned out, Thornton's friendship with Law did not last long.
 In March 1801, Thornton wrote to Law and lamented: “For a long time past I imagined that I perceived in your behavior a reserve and distance which forbade that free communication with you that frequently took place from a sincere friendship on my part, which I flattered myself was mutual.”
 The matter was that Law thought Thornton was favoring the west end of the city.
 Obviously, Thornton had not designed Law’s premier house in the east end.(28)

 The project on the other side of Capitol Hill was another matter.
-That he had not been asked to design the General’s houses hurt, and for six months, he plotted to save his reputation from such a slight.
+That he had not been asked to design the General’s houses hurt, and for six months, Thornton plotted to save his reputation from the slight.

 1. Brown, Glenn 1896, "Dr. William Thornton, Architect."
 Architectural Record, 1896 , Vol. VI, July-September (page 53ff) pdf.; Clark, Allen Greenleaf and Law in the Federal City; W. H. Bryan, History of the National Capitol, vol. 1 pp. 278-9, 315-6